Last sign before exit

 Location: Ruta 1S (Panamericana Sur: Lima - Tacna)

-A complete repeat of the first approach sign and the similar sign you would find at 250 meters: focals and exit number.
+A complete repeat of the first approach sign and the similar sign you would find at 250 meters: exit destinations and exit number.
 In other words: you won't get any pull-through information on Peruvian motorways (or other roads for that matter).
 The not-to-be-missed yellow sign to the right of the ID sign is a standard feature on these exit signs, too.

 Peru